spacetelescope/hst_notebooks/index.md

 each notebook folder.
 Please use at least the minimum supported version of the Python language in your active environment.

 Some notebooks use the HSTCAL package.
-The folders for these notebooks will also contain a shell script that contains the command to pull the hstcal package from conda-forge instead of pypi.
+The folders for these notebooks will also contain a shell script (pre-requirements.sh) that contains the command to pull the hstcal package from conda-forge instead of pypi.

-#### Clone the Repository
+### Clone the Repository

-Once you've changed to the directory where you cloned this repository, and go to the notebook directory you are interested in using, and go to your selected notebook, as below:
+Once you've changed to the directory where you cloned this repository, go to the notebook directory you are interested in using, and go to your selected notebook, as below: